 SUPPORT THE FUND

 If you’d like to contribute to the Valerie Sivinski Washington Preserves Fund or Endowment, please send a check made payable to the Washington Trust for Historic Preservation, 1204 Minor Avenue, Seattle, Washington 98101.
-The Washington Trust can also accept credit card donations.
-You can email your credit card information for us to bill your account, or you can also call during regular business hours, and we can take your credit card information over the telephone.
+The Washington Trust accepts online credit card donations through our secure server.
+You can also email your credit card information for us to bill your account, or you can call during regular business hours, and we can take your credit card information over the telephone.

 You can also support the Fund or Endowment through a tax deductible gift of stock or other securities whether they have appreciated or declined in value.
 The Washington Trust is able to work directly with your broker or financial advisor to facilitate the gift.
 As always, we suggest that you consult with your independent financial, tax, or legal advisor for specific help with your particular situation before you proceed with such a donation.
 Contact us by calling 206-624-9449 or emailing us at email@example.com for more information.

 Above: Tugboat Arthur Foss in Seattle & the Sterling-Moorman House in Cheney - 2013 Sivinski Grant Recipients.

 1. Review eligibility criteria